harryo583/harryo583/README.md

 ## About Me

 - Math + CS major at Northwestern University
-- Avid lover of tennis, machine learning, number theory & combo
+- Avid lover of tennis, ML, number theory & combo
-- Currently working on a crypto autotrader project implemented with LSTMs

 ## Get in Touch